-When you become a merchant of Nationwide Payment Solutions (NPS), you provide us with personal information that we use to set up your merchant account.
+When you become a merchant of MuniciPAY, you provide us with personal information that we use to set up your merchant account.
 Becoming a registered user enables you to review confidential account information for the service(s) you are enrolled in and perform other confidential transactions.
 We will occasionally send you service announcements, policy/procedure updates, and information regarding MuniciPAY software enhancements.

 MuniciPAY uses session cookies containing encrypted information to allow the system to uniquely identify you while you are logged in.
 This information allows MuniciPAY to process electronic payment transactions.
 Session cookies help us make sure you are who you say you are and are required in order to use MuniciPAY.
 Standing alone, cookies do not identify you personally.
 They merely recognize your browser and only exist during an online session.
 They disappear from your computer when you close your browser software or turn off your computer.

-NPS is compliant with the Payment Card Industry Data Security Standard (PCI DSS) as a Level II Service Provider.
-Security measures needed to pass this level of compliance include: physical, electronic, and procedural safeguards; sophisticated security monitoring tools; documented security policies; restricting access to confidential information and periodic security audits by third party security experts.
+MuniciPAY is compliant with the Payment Card Industry Data Security Standard (PCI DSS) as a Level II Service Provider.
+Security measures needed to pass this level of compliance include physical, electronic, and procedural safeguards; sophisticated security monitoring tools; documented security policies; restricting access to confidential information and periodic security audits by third-party security experts.